Bmajor1997/Github_portfolio/Test-Automation/credit_verification/README.md

 ## Project Overview

-Credit Count Verification demonstrates an automated approach to extracting and validating the current credit balance displayed within a web application using Python and Playwright.
-The project reads the visible page content, identifies credit-related text patterns, and extracts the credit value for validation.
+Credit Count Verification demonstrates an automated approach to locating and extracting the current credit balance displayed within a web application using Python and Playwright.
+The automation identifies credit-related text, extracts the numeric value using pattern matching, and verifies that a valid credit count is available for further testing.

-This project supports quality assurance by creating a repeatable way to verify that credit information is visible, readable, and available for future business rule validation.

 ## Why I Built This

-Credit usage is an important business rule because users need accurate feedback about how many credits are available and how many are consumed during processing.
-Manual verification can be repetitive and prone to missed differences.

-I built this automation to validate credit behavior consistently and support regression testing for credit-related workflows.
+Applications that rely on credit-based systems should clearly display available credits to users.
+Manually locating and confirming this information during testing can become repetitive, particularly during regression testing.
+I developed this project to automate credit count extraction and create a reusable foundation for future business rule validation.

 ## Project Objectives

-- Capture credit count before processing.
-- Perform a document processing workflow.
-- Capture credit count after processing.
+- Retrieve the displayed credit count from the application.
-- Compare expected and actual credit changes.
-- Identify possible credit tracking issues.
+- Extract credit values using flexible pattern matching.
+- Support reliable credit detection across different page layouts.
+- Verify that a valid credit value is available.
+- Create a reusable foundation for future credit workflow validation.

+## How it Works

+The automation performs the following workflow:

+1. Open the target web application.
+2. Navigate to the page containing the credit balance.
+3. Attempt to locate the credit value using a known selector, when available.
+4. Fall back to scanning the visible page content.
+5. Extract the numeric credit value using pattern matching.
+6. Verify that a valid credit count was successfully retrieved.

 ## Implementation Example

-The following example demonstrates the core credit extraction logic used to validate the application's displayed credit balance.
-The automation searches for credit-related text patterns, extracts the numeric value, and applies fallback matching to improve reliability across different page layouts.
+The following example extracts the application's displayed credit balance using flexible pattern matching while supporting multiple text layouts and formatting styles.

 ```python
 def extract_credits_best_effort(text: str) -> int | None: